surge-synthesizer/surge-synthesizer.github.io/about.md

 permalink: /about/
 ---

-## Surge
+## Surge XT

-This is the synthesizer plug-in **Surge** which ([@kurasu](https://github.com/kurasu)) Claes Johanson previously sold as a commercial product via the company vember audio.
+**Surge XT** is a virtual instrument plugin previously known as Surge, which ([@kurasu](https://github.com/kurasu)) Claes Johanson previously sold as a commercial product through his company, Vember Audio.

-As he is too busy with [other projects](http://bitwig.com) and no longer wanted to put the effort into maintaining **Surge** across multiple platforms, he decided to give it new life as an open-source project.
+As he is too busy with [other projects](http://bitwig.com) and no longer wanted to put the effort into maintaining **Surge** across multiple platforms, he decided to give it new life as an open source project.

 It was originally released in 2005, and was one of Claes' first bigger projects.
 It is reliable and sounds great.

-The codebase was migrated from before an unfinished 1.6 release, which improves on the last released 1.5.3 in a number of ways:
+The codebase was migrated from before an unfinished 1.6 release, which improves on the last released 1.5.3 in a number of ways.
+From this point onward, open source efforts brought Surge to new levels and garnered critical acclaim as one of the best free plugins money cannot buy!

-It uses a newer version of the VSTGUI framework.
-This has caused a lot of graphical bugs, with some still needing to be fixed.
-But it will enable the creation of a port for both 64-bit macOS and Linux.

-- Support for VST3

-- Support for MPE

-- New analog mode for the ADSR envelopes

-Surge currently builds with Windows, macOS, and Linux.
+Surge XT currently builds on Windows, macOS, and Linux.

-While **Surge** is an on-going effort, the newest builds and installers for Windows 64-bit and macOS 64-bit (VST3,AU) exist at [https://github.com/surge-synthesizer/releases/releases](https://github.com/surge-synthesizer/releases/releases)

-The official website is gathering steam, too, check it out at [https://surge-synthesizer.github.io/](https://surge-synthesizer.github.io/)

-# System requirements

-At least Pentium 4 CPU.

-64-bit Windows or macOS.